2004–05 1. FSV Mainz 05 season

 During the 2004–05 German football season, 1.
 FSV Mainz 05 competed in the Bundesliga.

 Season summary

-A solid first-ever season in Germany's top flight saw Mainz comfortably qualify for the next season's Bundesliga with an 11th-placed finish.
+A first-ever season in Germany's top flight saw Mainz qualify for the next season's Bundesliga with an 11th-placed finish.
 Furthermore, the team were awarded Germany's fair play award - because Germany were awarded an extra spot in the UEFA Cup through the Fair Play draw, Mainz qualified for the UEFA Cup's first round.